vinzmyko/mdello/project-management.md

 ## In Progress
 - Basic CLI structure
+    - `mdello init`
+        - connect trello api key ✅
+        - select default board
+            - under the hood chooses the boardId
+    - `mdello boards`
+        - change config.currentBoards → to new selected one like in railway
+    - Feature like `git rebase -i` that opens a new window

 ## Queued Up
 - When trello.go gets too big separate into new dir/ with lists.go, cards.go

 ## Backlog
 - Update the operations.go to use the Params structs at input parameters
+- Refactor operations.go functions to use helper functions as similar code for each: createrequest, request, response
+- Validate the trello token if it's incorrect